 Teacher Note: Keep the goal realistic, meaningful, and relevant to the project.
-An example of a goal is, "Our environmental goal is to create an energy education program that would be used to teach other kids and community members about alternate forms of energy."
+An example of a goal is, "Our environmental goal is to create a wetlands education program that would be used to teach other kids about wetlands and their importance in our community."
 The project needs a specific focus and long term impact.
-The project should be more than a one-time event.
+The project should be more than a one- time event.
 Involve others in the project.
 Make sure the project is doable in a reasonable amount of time.

-- 5. Refer students to the Disney Planet Challenge Handbook, page 9, Student Page-- Determining Our Goals.
-Ask students if there are additional support goals that are part of their big goal. (e.g., train 5th graders to present their project for the school board and community meetings).
+- 5. Refer students to the Disney Planet Challenge Handbook, page 9, Student Page--Determining Our Goals.
+Ask students if there are additional support goals that are part of their big goal. (e.g. train 5th graders to be docents to lead student tours of the wetlands and conduct science investigations with students on the tours).
 Ask students to also record these goals on page 9. - 6.
 Ask students to consider what it would "look like" if their goals were accomplished.
 Allow students to share with their partner or table group what they envision.
 What evidence will they use to analyze the impact of the project? - 7.
 Ask students to record their "evidence" ideas on page 9 by completing the prompt: "The evidence we will use to know that we met our goal is..."